-VIKING - 14: PARING NJORD'S SALTY FURROWS - Mobility, the Viking Way
+VIKING - 14: PARING NJORD'S SALTY FURROWS - Mobility, Crossing the Ocean the Viking Way

 "Wake early if you want another's life or land.
 No lamb for the lazy wolf, no fight is ever won in bed".

-Crossing the wide blue to yonder.
+Crossing the wide blue yonder.
 What's there to aim for?

 In search of new horizons and easy gain